At a glance: Professional Writing

-Professional writing, one of the five majors offered in the Department of English, offers a practical option for those interested in a career of English.
+Professional writing, one of the four majors offered in the Department of English, offers a practical option for those interested in a career of English.
 This versatile major trains students to work as writers and editors in a variety of professional settings.
 Articulate writers are needed in public relations, advertising, editing, screenwriting, online writing, science writing, magazine writing, technical writing, publishing, cultural criticism and more.
 Visit the English Department's web site.

 Professional writing majors earn a bachelors of arts degree.
 A minor is also available.
 Professional writing requires 59 credit hours in English, along with a secondary major, minor or concentration.